adepegba1/Data-Analytics-Portfolio/SQL project/README.md

-# This folder contain all works related to Structrued Query Languange using MySql workbench.
+# This folder contain all works related to Structrued Query Languange using MySql workbench and Microsoft Server
 - **EXTENSION**
   - CSV files extension are the files that will be imported to the database to answer questions on it.
   - BACPAC files extension are database that will be imported to Microsoft SQL server to answer the questions.